alexbfree/thesis/src/chapter-5.md

 5. Label your sketch (in red) to name companies that have data in each area of life.
 6. Label your sketch (in blue) with types of data each company might have.
 7. Label your sketch (in green) to show your feelings about combinations of company/type of data/area of life.
-8. Select the 3 to 6 companies you are most interested in requesting.
+8. Select 4 or 5 companies you are most interested in making GDPR data access requests to.
-9. Review each target company and consider:
+9. Review each target company and tell me:
   - Who has the power (you or them)?
-Provide a score for where the power lies with respect to data (-5 = fully with them, 0 = balanced, +5 = with you)
+Provide a score for where the power lies with respect to data, where -5 = fully with them, 0 = balanced/equal, and +5 = fully with you.
   - How much do you trust the company?
-Provide a score for how much you trust the company (from 0 to 10)
+Provide a score for how much you trust the company, from 0 ('I wouldn't tell them anything') to 10 ('They can know whatever they like about me')
   - What things do you hope to find out?
   - What things could you do with that data?

-Interview 2 (Privacy Policy Reviewing, Goal Setting and GDPR Request Initiation):
+**Interview 2 (Privacy Policy Reviewing, Goal Setting and GDPR Request Initiation):**

 1. For each target company:
   - a) provide a current score for how much you trust the company.